 CrowdSec now allows you to secure your Windows machines.
 It is able to detect brute force attacks against RDP and SMB services.
 With a little manual configuration, you can also detect attacks against SQL Server, but also HTTP attacks against IIS.

 Until today, the CrowdSec agent was only working on Linux / FreeBSD machines, but we recently released a Windows agent.
-This agent is currently in alpha version and is based on Crowdsec release 1.3.0 and not yet the latest.

 The Windows agent is very important because it will allow you to secure your Windows machines as well.
 For the moment, unlike the Linux version, the Windows agent does not yet support automatic configuration during its installation.